 Southeast Asia, thanks to its diversity and exotic grandeur, has been revered as one of the world’s must-see destinations for solo travelers, globetrotters and backpackers.
 Addictive and utterly entrancing, it’s a fabulous hodgepodge that will put you on a state of euphoria with its buzzing cosmopolitan cities, small ethnic villages, rice paddies and UNESCO World Heritage sites.
-What’s more, Southeast Asia is blessed with a wealth of natural wonders, including rivers, thundering waterfalls, verdant mountains and pristine beaches.
+What’s more, Southeast Asia is blessed with a wealth of natural wonders, including rivers, picture-perfect lagoons, thundering waterfalls, verdant mountains and pristine beaches.

 Planning on visiting Southeast Asia?
 Wondering where to travel in Southeast Asia?
 Whether you want to escape your daily grind, experience the real culture of a country or go on an epic outdoor adventure, we have a rundown of some of the best bucket-list-worthy things to do in Southeast Asia.
 Check them out!

 1. Hiking in Sapa, Vietnam

 Famed for its marvelous rugged scenery, Sapa is a rather photogenic Vietnamese town that will unleash your inner shutterbug with its plunging valleys, alluring rice terraces and thick mist rolling across it peaks.
 Established in 1922 as a hill station by the French, this burgeoning destination also boasts a myriad of delicious Vietnamese treats and charming French colonial villas.
 To top it all off, a visit to this part of Southeast Asia lets you meet its hill tribe as well as immerse into their culture.

 2. Hit the enthralling lakes of Coron Island, Philippines